Robert Taylor Ripley MD

 Thoracic Surgeon

 Dr. Taylor Ripley is a thoracic surgeon, an associate professor of surgery, and the Director of the Mesothelioma Treatment Center at Baylor St. Luke’s Medical Center in Houston.
-The late Dr. David Sugarbaker personally selected Dr. Ripley as his successor after demonstrating his capabilities in mesothelioma treatment, surgical oncology, and cardiothoracic research.
+The late Dr. David Sugarbaker personally selected Dr. Ripley as his successor after demonstrating his capabilities in mesothelioma treatment.
 Learn more about Dr. Ripley and get our help connecting with him today.

 or call (866) 608-8933